 If you are reading this then I would imagine that you have an interest in racing your Contessa 32 or, at the very least, you have an interest in keeping your cruising CO32 broadly within the class rules.
-If you are new to the CO32 class or have never raced before then may I extend a very warm welcome, I will do what I can to assist you in making sure that your CO32 is within the class rules and/or advise you what to do if you wish to race under handicap.
+If you are new to the CO32 class or have never raced before then may I extend a very warm welcome, we will do what I can to assist you in making sure that your CO32 is within the class rules and/or advise you what to do if you wish to race under handicap.
 I would also like to reassure you that the vast majority of boats that are measured and checked are class-legal or only require minor changes to comply.
-If there is anything that you would like to discuss then please feel free to pick up the phone and call me on 02392 255477 (evenings/weekends only) or email me george_isted(at*)Hotmail(dot)com
+If there is anything that you would like to discuss then please feel free to contact us using the 'Contact us' form.

 During the last few years there have been some changes to the class rules to make it easier for owners to cruise and race a Contessa 32, these changes have also brought the rules more up to date in terms of the sail materials that can be used.
 As with all racing classes there are often tweaks to the rules and boat specifications as ideas, materials and technology evolve and ours is no exception.
 Any CO32-owning member of the class association can propose a change to the rules and if more information is required on the process to do this then feel free to contact the class measurer or class secretary.

 It is recommended that new owners download and read the class rules that are available on the website.
-In addition all racing is carried out under ISAF rules and regulations and a race will be run under a particular ISAF Offshore Special Regulations category depending on its location.
+In addition all racing is carried out under World Sailing rules and regulations and a race will be run under a particular ISAF Offshore Special Regulations category depending on its location.
 All races in the Contessa 32 one-design inshore points have historically fallen under Category 4 but it is important that this is confirmed in the notice of race (NoR).
-The ISAF rules can be downloaded from the ISAF website (http://www.sailing.org/specialregs).

 The measurement procedure is clearly defined into two sections, these are: